Get Involved

 How can you help?
 It's easy to donate via our Chow Now Amazon Wish List here!
 You can also bring dry or canned pet food, as well as anything for small animals, to the SPCA Cincinnati in Sharonville at 11900 Conrey Road, Cincinnati, OH 45249.

-“The Chow Now Pantry is something we’ve been planning to implement for a while now,” says Mike Retzlaff, President & CEO of SPCA Cincinnati.
-“Our goal is to keep people and pets together!
-Pets give hope and comfort that everyone deserves, especially through challenging times.
-The Chow Now Pantry initiative helps make our goals possible, providing essential resources to maintain their health.”
+At the Chow Now Pantry, our goal is to keep people and pets together!
+Pets provide hope and comfort that everyone deserves, especially during challenging times.
+This initiative helps make that goal a reality by providing the essential resources needed to maintain a pet's health.

 For inquiries regarding this program, please reach Michael Williams, SPCA Cincinnati’s Director of Community Outreach, by email at mwilliams@spcacincinnati.org.